What are the most important things to know about Stribild?

-Take Stribild with food.
+Take Stribild by mouth with food.
 Do not take Stribild with other HIV medicines.

 If you need to take a medicine for indigestion (antacid) that contains aluminum and magnesium hydroxide or calcium carbonate during treatment with Stribild, take it at least 2 hours before or after you take Stribild.

 If you take too much Stribild, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.